dudeperf3ct/dudeperf3ct.github.io/content/posts/implement_data_parallelism.md

 1. `sync_parameters`: A function that ensures all ranks (or GPUs) are initialized with same parameter values
 2. `forward`: This shows how the forward pass using this custom wrapper looks like.
 Nothing fancy, we call the model as is.
-3. `sync_gradients`: This function implements how to calculate the gradients across all GPUs
+3. `sync_gradients`: This function implements how to calculate and synchronize the gradients across all GPUs

-The steps for synchronizing gradients are
+The steps are

 1. Iterate through the gradients of all the model parameters on each GPU
 2. Invoke a distributed communication `all_reduce` to sum all the gradients across all GPUs